KelvinCampelo/encode-price/README.md

 $ npm i encode-price #or yarn add encode-price
 ```

-To user is simple too
+To use is simple too

 ```javascript
 var encodePrice = require('encode-price')